Insoportablemente Vivo

-Insoportablemente Vivo is the seventh album and the second live album by the rock band La Renga.
-It was recorded at the Huracán Athletic Club stadium on May 19, 2001.
+InsoportablemENte VIVO is the seventh album and the second live album by Argentine hard rock band La Renga.
+It was recorded at the Huracán Athletic Club Stadium on May 19, 2001.
 It has two unedited songs: Un Tiempo Fuera De Casa and Oportunidad Oportuna.
 It achieved 2× platinum status in Argentina for sales in excess of 80,000 copies.

 A live DVD was released in 2004.
 A movie was made of the Huracán concert and also shows moments of the band's history.

 Track listing

 All songs by Gustavo Napoli except Hey, Hey, My, My (Neil Young):